 Dr Shirley Tate

-My research interests include the body, ‘mixed race’, domestic and care work, beauty, Black identity, migration, affect, the culture of Britishness, food, ‘race’ performativity, decoloniality and transracial intimacies.
+My research interests include the body, ‘mixed race’, domestic and care work, beauty, Black intersectional identifications, migration, affect, the culture of Britishness, food, ‘race’ performativity, decoloniality, transracial intimacies and the cultures of skin.

-I currently teach on the following MA courses:
+I currently teach on the following MA module:

-My undergraduate teaching is on the course ‘Gender, Race and Culture’
+My undergraduate teaching is on the following modules:

 I now supervise students working on: